OCA/queue/queue_job/readme/CONFIGURE.md

 There are two ways to configure the job runner:

-Set `channels` (or `ODOO_QUEUE_JOB_CHANNELS`) and every database shares the same channel tree (we will call it server-side channels):
+Set `channels` (or `ODOO_QUEUE_JOB_CHANNELS`) and every database shares the same channel tree (we will call it server-wide channels):

 ``` ini
 [queue_job]